davepinch/pinchy.cc/collections/_fragments/one-interesting-place-is-the-edge-case.md

 ---
-title: "One interesting place is the Edge Case."
+title: "one interesting place is the Edge Case"
 date: 2022-06-05
 related:
   - _fragments/staff-have-curated-an-exhibit-of-safe-events.md